 -No entry fees but parking your vehicle can get very difficult.

 My first day was spent strolling and hogging in Kasauli.
-The next day we visited Barog.
-Will post about Barong in my next post.
+The next day we visited Barog and you can read about my beautiful adventure here.